subat0mik/Misconfiguration-Manager/README.md

 If you aren't familiar with a term used in a technique's description, refer to the [glossary page](./GLOSSARY.md), which contains definitions for terms commonly used in SCCM.

 If you'd like to test these techniques in a lab environment or learn more about SCCM attack and defense, please refer to the [resources page](./RESOURCES.md), which contains links to all the SCCM lab and attack/defense resources that we are aware of, many of which inspired and informed the information in this repository.

+We've included a [script](./MisconfigurationManager.ps1) that will audit many of the misconfigurations included in this repo.
+For more information about the script and how to use it, please reference our [blog post](https://posts.specterops.io/rooting-out-risky-sccm-configs-with-misconfiguration-manager-0beecaab1af3).

 If we've overlooked anything or are missing credits for prior work, please reach out to us or submit a pull request and we'd be happy to make updates.